ramyars466/trainite-prototype/README.md

 This prototype was developed as a **proof-of-concept for the Trainite project idea** proposed under **Google Summer of Code 2026 with the PyTorch-Ignite organization**.

-The goal is to demonstrate how a modular training toolkit can be built around **PyTorch-Ignite's flexible engine system**.
+The goal is to design a **lightweight but extensible training toolkit for language models built around PyTorch-Ignite's flexible engine system**.

 ---